- 4 Bedrooms

 - 2 Garages

 - House 260m2

 At Springwood, our team will guide you through the entire buying process — from choosing the perfect block, meeting potential builders, and financing your new home, to becoming a resident of our friendly community.

 To get started, take a read through our step-by-step guide for buying land and building your new home in Springwood.

-Before making the final decision to buy, speak with your bank, mortgage broker or a financial advisor to understand your options.
-They’ll be able to let you know how much you can afford to borrow, while being able to live comfortably with the repayments.
+Before making the final decision to buy, speak with your bank, mortgage broker, or financial advisor to understand your options.
+They’ll be able to let you know how much you can afford to borrow while being able to live comfortably with the repayments.

-When it comes to choosing your block of land at Springwood, the best place to start is by contacting Springwood’s Sales Manager, Nathan Cag, to arrange a tour of Springwood and learn more about our community and the range of blocks on offer.
+When it comes to choosing your block of land at Springwood, the best place to start is by contacting Springwood’s friendly Sales Team, to arrange a tour of Springwood and learn more about our community and the range of blocks on offer.

-When you’ve found a block you like, Nathan will put this block of land on hold for you.
+When you’ve found a block you like, our Team will put this block of land on hold for you.

 Although this process differs slightly depending on what you’re buying, generally, once you’ve found your dream block of land and it’s been placed on hold, you will purchase the land directly from Springwood.

 This involves signing a contract of sale and providing a deposit.